 On the other end of the spectrum, PS2 emulators are generally reserved for mostly recent flagships only.
 So those hoping to play their backed-up retro titles on the go might be disappointed if they have a mid-range or budget phone.

 While your overall experience will inevitably hinge on your phone’s hardware, there are a few other quick tips that might help if you’re struggling with emulators for Android.

 Many emulators offer a variety of options to eke out better performance or tweak the graphics.
 Whether you’re tweaking the resolution, toggling specific hacks, activating frame-skipping, or simply changing the graphics plugin or renderer, these options can yield dramatic improvements.

 There are several workarounds and solutions if a desired game isn't working on your device.

 Another thing to remember about emulators is that performance can vary by game.
 All isn’t lost if you tried a title and it doesn’t run well at all, as a few other games might actually be playable.

-Finally, keep in mind that different emulators have different priorities.
+Keep in mind that different emulators have different priorities too.
 One emulator might forego accuracy in favor of speed, resulting in low system requirements, but another emulator might make accuracy a priority, but this usually requires faster hardware.
 It doesn’t hurt to try out different emulators either if there are several good ones around.